ansys/pyrocky/doc/source/index.rst

       :material-regular:`book;48px`

-      Initial steps to get started with PyRocky.
+      Understand how to use the Rocky PrePost API with PyRocky.

       +++
       .. button-link:: user_guide/index.html